evz/crimeapi/README.md

 # Yet another Chicago Crime API

-The main purpose of building this endpoint was to power this [site](http://www.crimearound.us) which needed a JSONP endpoint that could handle geospatial queries, a capability which does not exist in [any](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) of [the](http://api1.chicagopolice.org/clearpath/documentation) [other](https://github.com/newsapps/chicagocrime/blob/master/docs/api_docs.md) web APIs that are
+The main purpose of building this endpoint was to power this [site](http://www.crimearound.us) which needed a JSON endpoint that could handle geospatial queries, a capability which does not exist in [any](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) of [the](http://api1.chicagopolice.org/clearpath/documentation) [other](https://github.com/newsapps/chicagocrime/blob/master/docs/api_docs.md) web APIs that are